AmenGemechu/Portofolio-1/README.md

  ![footer](https://user-images.githubusercontent.com/81637641/222150529-5bf94af4-7d2b-4888-a894-21c052720e48.png)

 ## Testing
-Site was tested on different browsers and screen sizes.
+Site was tested on different browsers (Crome, safari & Firefox) and screen sizes (Laptop, Desktop & Mobile phone).
 All features work as intended.

   * HTML
        - No errors were returned when passing through the official W3C validator